 Many of the benefits of water cremation are the same or similar to those of a regular cremation.

 Water Cremation vs Flame Cremation

 |Both types of cremation require about the same amount of time (2-3 hours).||Water cremation uses one-seventh of the energy it takes for cremation with fire.|

 |Similar to flame-based cremation, there is no DNA to link back to the person at the end of water cremation.||Flame cremation requires the heat of around 1800 degrees.
 Only about 300 degrees are necessary for water cremation.|

 Water Cremation Costs

-The Future of Water Cremation
+What the Future Holds for Water Cremation